brownm09/cta-tech-assessment-20250623/README.md

 - I needed to stringify the JSON field.
 - Now, I see there are some extra parameters in this API fields list...wonder where Copilot got that from.
 My bad for neglecting to fully check that input from it.
+- Ah, the "empty" option in my list was causing an off-by-one error somewhere in the evaluation; removing it made it work regularly.

+7. Wrap-up and further discussion

 ---